UniMath/agda-unimath/src/commutative-algebra/products-of-radical-ideals-commutative-rings.lagda.md

 ## Definitions

-### The universal property of the product of two ideals in a commutative ring
+### The universal property of the product of two radical ideals in a commutative ring

 ```agda
 module _